Ernő Rubik: Early life and education

-Education

 From 1958 to 1962, Rubik specialized in sculpture at the Secondary School of Fine and Applied Arts.
 From 1962 to 1967, Rubik attended the Budapest University of Technology where he became a member of the Architecture Faculty.
-From 1967 to 1971, Rubik attended the Hungarian Academy of Applied Arts and was in the Faculty of Interior Architecture and Design.
+From 1967 to 1971, Rubik attended the Hungarian Academy of Applied Arts and Design and was in the Faculty of Interior Architecture and Design.

 Rubik considers university and the education it afforded him as the decisive event which shaped his life.
 Rubik stated, "Schools offered me the opportunity to acquire knowledge of subjects or rather crafts that need a lot of practice, persistence, and diligence with the direction of a mentor."